Miruku-app/Docs/reference/custom-commands-limits.md

 ---
 description: >-
-  Various limits in YAGPDB custom commands (CC) for smooth functioning of the bot and misuse prevention.
+  Various limits in Miruku custom commands (CC) for smooth functioning of the bot and misuse prevention.
 ---